Robert "Sonny" Carson

-Robert "Sonny" Carson (also known as Mwlina Imiri Abubadika; May 22, 1936 – December 20, 2002), was a U.S. Army Korean War veteran, racial civil rights activist, and community leader in Brooklyn, New York.
-Carson was known for political organizing and coordinating public protests of the school systems in African-American communities in New York during the 1960s and 70s.
+Robert "Sonny" Carson (also known as Mwlina Imiri Abubadika; May 22, 1936 – December 20, 2002) was a U.S. Army Korean War veteran, racial civil rights activist, anti-Jewish activist, and community leader in Brooklyn, New York.
+Carson was known for political organizing, antisemitism, and coordinating public protests of the school systems in African-American communities in New York during the 1960s and 70s.
 He wrote a popular autobiography, The Education of Sonny Carson (1972), which was made into a 1974 film.
 Carson is the father of hip-hop artist Professor X.

 Biography

-Robert Carson Jr. was born on May 22, 1936 in Orangeburg, South Carolina, but moved to Brooklyn as a child.
+Robert Carson Jr. was born on May 22, 1936, in Orangeburg, South Carolina, but moved to Brooklyn as a child.
 In his youth, Carson joined a street gang called the Bishops.
 Carson was arrested after robbing a Western Union messenger and was sent to a juvenile-detention center.

 Carson fought in the Korean War with the 82nd Airborne Division, where he claimed to have met a Korean soldier who asked him, "Why would a black man fight for a country that would not let you drink from the same water fountain in Mississippi?"
 This pivotal question led Carson to become a community activist after returning to civilian life.

 Following his return to civilian life, Carson enrolled in college, and for a period of time he returned to involvement in illegal activities.
 However, he soon began working for the Congress of Racial Equality (CORE), and by 1967 he was the executive director of the Brooklyn CORE.
 He broke from the organization in 1968, stating that it had not done enough to help African-Americans.
+He took the name Mwlina Imiri Abubadika in the early 1970s to reflect his African consciousness.
+His new name was given to him by Maulena Karenga of US Organization - Mwlina means 'master teacher' and Imiri means 'prince' in the Kiswahili language.

 Carson's later founded a group called the Committee to Honor Black Heroes.